 Payroll Withholding Process – Frequently Asked Questions

-I substantiated my claims a few days ago; why did I receive the payroll withholding notice in January?
+I substantiated my claims a few days ago.
+Why did I receive the payroll withholding email?

-The substantiation process and payroll withholding processes are complex.
+The substantiation and payroll withholding processes are complex.
 There is a chance your claims have been resolved; however, you also appeared on the unsubstantiated claims report.
 This is likely a timing issue.
-Payroll withholdings will need to occur and continue through March 31st.
-If necessary, after March 31st, a refund will be issued by Optum Financial.
+Payroll withholdings will need to occur and continue for all of the pay dates listed above.
+If necessary, after March 31st, a refund will be issued by Optum.

 May I resolve unsubstantiated claims during the payroll withholding process and if so, how?

 Yes.
-You may do so until March 31, 2022; however, you will still be included in the payroll withholding process.
-Refer to the “After December 31, 2021” section above under “Resolving Unsubstantiated FSA Claims” for additional information.
-If necessary, after March 31st, a refund will be issued by Optum Financial.
+You may resolve unsubstantiated claims until March 31, 2023; however, you will be included in the payroll withholding process.
+Refer to the “After December 31, 2022” section above under “Resolving Unsubstantiated FSA Claims” for additional information.
+If necessary, after March 31st, a refund will be issued by Optum.

-I used my payment card in November and December, and have started to receive notifications from Optum Financial to resolve my claims.
-If I do not resolve my claims by December 31, 2021, will I be part of the payroll withholding process?
+I used my payment card in November and December, and have started to receive notifications from Optum to resolve my claims.
+If I do not resolve my claims by December 31, 2022, will I be part of the payroll withholding process?

 Why should I resolve unsubstantiated claims after the payroll withholding process has begun?